mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 | 2 | banknrone | b0f903d000944947 | Unchanged. |

 The following trace headers will be include in the request:

-**Note:** The fields highlighted below as **`value`** will indicate a newly generated or modified value depending on context.
-Non-highlighted fields will indicate an unchanged value.

 > traceparent: 00-91e502e28cd723686e9940bd3f378f85-**`619d4c9d431ca708`**-01<br/>
 > tracestate: **`mobilemoney`**=**`619d4c9d431ca708`**,moja=f86425c1a005e5e2,banknrone=b0f903d000944947<br/>